Daniele Greco (footballer): Pro Patria

 On 31 August 2012 he left for Pro Patria.

 International career

 Greco capped 4 times for the Italy U15 team in June 2003.
 He also capped 4 times for the same U17 feeder team in the whole 2003–04 season.
-He played 7 friendlies for Italy national under-17 football team and played all 4 matches in 2005 UEFA European Under-17 Football Championship.
+He played 7 friendlies for the Italy national under-17 football team and played all 4 matches in the 2005 UEFA European Under-17 Football Championship.
 The team finished as the third.
 The team also went to 2005 FIFA U-17 World Championship.
-The club finished as the third of Group C and failed to quality to quarter-finals.
+The club finished third in Group C and failed to quality to quarter-finals.

-Greco also played twice in 2007 UEFA European Under-19 Football Championship elite qualification.
-The team had a bye to the elite qualification but failed to qualify to the finals.
+Greco also played twice in the 2007 UEFA European Under-19 Football Championship elite qualification.
+The team had a bye to the elite qualification but failed to qualify for the finals.

 His last cap was for Italy national under-20 football team in 2007–08 Four Nations Tournament on 14 November 2007.